Deb Kiel

-Debra L. Kiel (/kiːl/ KEEL; born August 31, 1957) is an American politician who served in the Minnesota House of Representatives from 2011 to 2025.
-A member of the Republican Party of Minnesota, Kiel represented District 1B in northwest Minnesota, which includes the cities of Crookston and East Grand Forks and Norman, Polk, Clay and Red Lake Counties.
+Debra L. Kiel (/kiːl/ KEEL; born August 31, 1957) is an American politician who served from 2011 to 2025 in the Minnesota House of Representatives.
+A member of the Republican Party of Minnesota, Kiel represented District 1B in northwest Minnesota, which includes the cities of Crookston and East Grand Forks and Norman, Polk, Clay, and Red Lake Counties.

 Early life, education, and career

 Kiel was born and raised on a farm south of Crookston, Minnesota.
 She graduated from Crookston High School and attended Concordia College in Moorhead.

 Kiel was a member of the Crookston School Board for seven years, serving as its chair and treasurer.
 She and her husband are sugar beet farmers.

 Minnesota House of Representatives

 Kiel was elected to the Minnesota House of Representatives in 2010 and was reelected every two years until 2022.
 She defeated 13-term DFL incumbent Bernard Lieder.

-Kiel served as the minority lead of the Human Services Policy Committee and served on the Health Finance and Policy and Ethics Committees during her term.
+Kiel served as the minority lead of the Human Services Policy Committee and on the Health Finance and Policy and Ethics Committees.
 From 2015 to 2016, she served as an assistant majority leader, and from 2017 to 2018 she chaired the Subcommittee on Aging and Long-Term Care, a subcommittee of the Health and Human Services Reform Committee.

-In January 2024, Kiel announced she would not seek reelection after serving seven terms in the Minnesota House.
+In January 2024, Kiel announced she would not seek reelection that year.